In order to bring you the best organic produce, some ingredients may differ from those depicted.

 Serve

 Transfer the stuffed peppers to individual plates.
-Dollop with the guacamole, garnish with the cilantro, and serve.
+Dollop with the guacamole and garnish with the cilantro.
+Serve any remaining filling on the side.

 Kids Can!